 3. Increase renewals with segmentation

 Automate your direct mail renewal campaign with segmented lists to prevent losing customers because of a small detail, like an expiring credit card or change of address, fell through the cracks.
 Most credit cards will expire every three years, which means that up to 3 percent of your customers’ cards will expire each month.
 It’s standard to collect credit card expiration date data, so you probably already have this information.
-Create a direct mail list that is segmented by card expiration dates to automate sending out a renewal reminder when a customer’s card is about to expire.
+Create a direct mail list, segmented by card expiration dates, to automate sending of a renewal reminder when a customer’s card is about to expire.
 Additionally, you can use direct mail to find out if a customer has moved.
-If a mailer you send out is bounced back to you, create a trigger that will then email the customer to remind them to update their address.
+If a mailer bounces, create a trigger to send an email to the customer requesting an address update.
 This way you can prevent losing customers to small details.